SFDO-Tooling/MetaCI/CONTRIBUTING.rst

     - DJANGO_SENTRY_DSN

 (OTHER VARIABLES SET BY DEFAULT FOR YOU)
 - BUILD_ENV: Environment variable used to determine what dependencies and scripts to run when installing dependencies and populating databases, currently set in docker-compose.yml web service environment variable

 - NODE_VERSION: Environment variable used to set node version for download, this variable is set in the Dockerfile

 - YARN_VERSION: Environment variable used to set yarn version for download, this variable is set in the Dockerfile

-- PYTHONUNBUFFERED: Environment variable set in Dockerfile used to not write .pyc files to Docker container
+- PYTHONUNBUFFERED: nvironment variable set in Dockerfile used to not write .pyc files to Docker container

 - POSTGRES_USER: Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
 This value has already been configured for you unless you decide to reconfigure it.

 - POSTGRES_PASSWORD: Environment variable set in the docker-compose.yml file under the postgres service, represents database password.
                     This database is configured with no password for development purposes so leave as is unless changing for